Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Abstract

 \section{Abstract}

-Several pool-based active learning algorithms were employed to model potential energy surfaces (PESs) with a minimum number of electronic structure calculations.
-Among these algorithms, the class of uncertainty-based algorithms are popular.
-Their key principle is to query molecular structures corresponding to high uncertainties in their predictions.
-We empirically show that this strategy is not optimal for nonuniform data distributions as it collects many structures from sparsely sampled regions, which are less important to applications of the PES.
-We exploit a simple stochastic algorithm to correct for this behavior and implement it using regression trees, which have relatively small computational costs.
-We show that this algorithm requires around half the data to converge to the same accuracy than the uncertainty-based algorithm query-by-committee.
-Simulations on a 6D PES of \pyrrolew show that $< 15\,000$ configurations are enough to build a PES with a generalization error of 16~\invcm, whereas the final model with around 50\,000 configurations has a generalization error of 11~\invcm.
+Several pool-based active learning algorithms (AL) were employed to model potential energy surfaces (PESs) with a minimum number of electronic structure calculations.
+Theoretical and empirical results suggest that superior strategies can be obtained by sampling molecular structures corresponding to large uncertainties in their predictions while at the same time not deviating much from the true distribution of the data.
+To model PESs in an AL framework we propose to use a regression version of stochastic query by forest, a hybrid method that samples points corresponding to large uncertainties while avoiding collecting too many points from sparse regions of space.
+The algorithm is implemented with decision trees that come with relatively small computational costs.
+We empirically show that this algorithm requires around half the data to converge to the same accuracy in comparison to the uncertainty-based query-by-committee algorithm.
+Moreover, the algorithm is fully automatic and does not require any prior knowledge of the PES.
+Simulations on a 6D PES of \pyrrolew show that $\mathord{<}15\,000$ configurations are enough to build a PES with a generalization error of 16~\invcm, whereas the final model with around 50\,000 configurations has a generalization error of 11~\invcm.